onozaty/firefox-shortcutkey2url/README.md

 ﻿# ShortcutKey2URL for Firefox WebExtensions

-ShortcutKey2URL for Firefox WebExtensions is an extension for Firefox that provides a way to easy access to frequently visit sites with shortcut key.
-I released WebExtensions version in Firefox 60.
+ShortcutKey2URL for Firefox WebExtensions is an extension that allows you to open, and move url using shortcut keys.
+You can also run JavaScript.

 Display the action list with the startup key and execute the action with the next key.